dtu-dl-project/mlops-project/reports/README.md

 > Answer:

 In total we have implemented 11 tests.
 Primarly we are testing that data is being correctly downloaded and loaded.
 Moreover, the mapping of the classes is checked.
-The U-Net model is extensively analyzed to check for correct shapes of the various layers.
+The U-Net model is extensively analyzed to check for correct shapes of the various layers while since transformer is mostly a closed function from the library, was difficult to assert things regarding the model.
 Finally the API is checked by using a GET operation and verifying that a response is sent.

-### Question 8 -> Manu
+### Question 8

 > **What is the total code coverage (in percentage) of your code?
 If your code had a code coverage of 100% (or close**
 > **to), would you still trust it to be error free?
 Explain you reasoning.**